 We’ve long been fans of the Phoenix Athena.
-For the price the stainless steel construction and finish is to die for.
+For the price, the stainless steel construction and finish are to die for.
 The standard plumbed version of this rail is our best selling radiator.

-The Athena more than justifies it’s slight price hike over the Flavia.
-The stainless steel finish, oversized 22mm tubing and choice on size makes it the product to beat.
+The Athena more than justifies its slight price hike over the Flavia.
+The stainless steel finish, oversized 22mm tubing and choice on size make it the product to beat.